rooseveltframework/source-configs/README.md

 - `description` *[String]*: A place to explain what this configuration variable will be used for.
 - `default` *[any]*: Default value.
 Will be set to null if not set otherwise defined.
 - `values` *[Array]*: Enumerated list of values that are valid.
 If not set, any value will be valid.
-- `commandLineArg` *[TODO]*
+- `commandLineArg` *[String]*: The name of a command line argument.
+The names are expected to be camelCased (ex: the command line argument `--disable-validator` would be set here as `disableValidator`) and will be obtained from a external command line args parser.
+If not set, source-configs will not listen for command line args for this variable.
 - `envVar` *[String]*: The name of an environment variable that can set this configuration variable.
 If not set, source-configs will not listen for an environment variable to set the value for this variable.

 - `envVarParser` *[Function]*: A function to parse environment variables or a string which will be used as a delimiter for simple delimiter split strings.
 This can only be implemented when writing the schema in a JS file or overwritten before being initialized.
-[TODO: Examples.]

 Also, each configurable property can be a function which takes the parent scope config as a parameter to create strings based upon other config primitives.
-[TODO: Example.]

 ### Example with config property metadata